i-am-phoenix/rice-btcmp-hw3-python-challenge/README.md

 ### Analysis and output:

-Developed code utilized for loops to cycle through all available entries in order to identify rows with highest recorded profits and lowest recorded losses.
-Corresponding value within the *Date* column was then recorded for output.
+Code utilized *for* loops to cycle through all available entries in order to identify rows with highest recorded profits and lowest recorded losses, while aggregating the "Profit/Losses" volumes for *Net Total* amount and *Average of the Changes* of "Profits/Losses" calculation.
+Corresponding value within the *Date* column was then noted for output.

 Output file [**budget_data_analysis.txt**](Resources/budget_data_analysis.txt) was created to output analysis summary and its content is reflected below: